Coko-Foundation/Kotahi/README.md

 ## Running the app

 1. `cd packages/xpub-collabra`
-1. The first time you run the app, initialise the database with `yarn run setupdb` (press Enter when asked for a collection title, to skip that step).
+2. The first time you run the app, initialise the database with `yarn run setupdb` (press Enter when asked for a collection title, to skip that step).
-1. `yarn start`
+3. `yarn start`

+## CI

+CI requires a Kubernetes cluster, resources for which can be found in `pubsweet/infra`.
+In order to set up a Kubernetes cluster (using AWS) you need to follow the instructions there.

 ## Community